Our report reveals 60% of teams now prioritize AI in DevOps - Read More ×

 Persistent Storage: Heroku’s ephemeral storage model means that data is lost whenever a dyno restarts.
 This can be problematic for applications that require:

-While external add-ons can provide solutions, they often come at an additional cost.
+Of course, external add-ons can provide solutions.
+Sadly, they usually come at an additional cost.

 Scalability: Heroku supports scaling.
 But it may not be the most efficient option for high-traffic applications.
 Platforms like AWS Elastic Beanstalk and Google App Engine provide automatic infrastructure management.
 But Heroku requires developers to scale dynos manually or use additional services.